techtigers-ftc/replay-project/README.md

 2. Don't keep any unnecessary sprites in the directory
 3. Check the sprites import statements to make sure you are not importing deleted sprites

-Any questions can be emailed to techtigers33958@gmail.com
+You can check [sprite.py](https://github.com/techtigers-fll/replay-project/blob/master/magik/sprite.py) for information on how to use the properties of the sprite.

+Do not change the code in any of the existing code, espicially in the `magik` directory, as it will cause the code to not work.

-After completing a game, please submit a pull request so we can try it out on our actual mat!
+After completing a game, please share your repository with us so we can try it out on our actual mat!

+Any questions can be can be asked on our [discord server](), or emailed to techtigers33958@gmail.com

 ## Examples